JAB15NCE/JAB15NCE/README.md

 👋 Hello, **I'm Jon Bennett**

-🎓 Working Towards a Bachelor's Degree in Science and Engineering for Cybersecurity with a minor in Mathematics
+🎓 Have a Bachelor's Degree in Science and Engineering for Cybersecurity with a minor in Mathematics

 🔐 Aspiring Cybersecurity Professional